Email: info@mtrolls.com

 8. Ellipticals

-First, it is important to understand fitness industry trends.
-We can refer to industry reports from IHRSA research, which provide data that can prove the bright future of the fitness industry.
+First, it is important to understand the trends in the fitness industry.
+We can refer to industry reports studied by IHRSA, which provide data that can prove the bright prospects of the fitness industry.

-Market research and analysis make you stand out from your competitors, ensure the success of your business, and help with information delivery after launch, so you will spend a lot of time and brain cells studying this information.
+Market research and analysis can make you stand out from competitors, ensure business success, and help with post-launch messaging, so you will spend a lot of time and brain cells studying this information.

 1. What is your competitive advantage?
 For example, babysitting services, free coffee or soft drinks, or more fitness equipment.

-This section is where you’ll outline your marketing and sales strategy and your sales forecast for the first three years.
+In this section, you will outline your marketing and sales strategy and sales forecast for the first three years.

-2. What would you do to make the target customers join your club, absorb as members?
+• What will you do to attract target customers to join your club and become members?

 iii.
 What is your market strategy?